Hugh Connolly (footballer)

-Hugh Connolly, born in Derry, Ireland, is a former footballer who played for Cork and Ireland during the 1930s.
+Hugh Connolly was an Irish footballer who played for Cork and Ireland during the 1930s.

 Ireland international

 When Connolly played international football in 1936 there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland - based IFA and the Irish Free State - based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 Connolly was one of several players born in Northern Ireland who benefited from the FAI's attempts to establish an all-Ireland influence.